 One of Zac’s key strengths is that he was brought up in Richmond and knows the area well.
 Zac has built a reputation as one of the country’s most formidable campaigners on green issues.
 He has has championed a range of environmental causes, highlighting among other things, the menace of climate change.
-He has also helped raise significant funds for the Royal Parks, the Soil Association and a wide range of other environment and conservation organisation.
+He has also helped raise significant funds for the Royal Parks, the Soil Association and a wide range of other environment and conservation organisations.

 Zac Goldsmith was the Editor of the Ecologist Magazine for 10 years.
 He stepped down in 2008 after being selected as the Conservative Party Parliamentary candidate for Richmond Park and North Kingston.
 He remains Director of the Ecologist.

 In 2005 he was asked to oversee a wide-ranging review of environmental policy for the Conservative Party.
 The Quality of Life Policy Review was delivered to David Cameron in September 2007.
 Many of the recommendations have since become Party Policy.

 In between his work with The Ecologist and his political campaigns, Zac raises funds for groups around the world dealing with issues ranging from agriculture and energy to conservation and climate change.

 In 2003 Zac was the recipient of the Beacon Prize for 'Young Philanthropist of the Year'.
 In 2004, he received the Global Green Award for 'International Environmental Leadership’.